mcknightlabs/rtmup/_posts/goal/2018-02-05-startupjob.md

 None of my initial leads panned out, and I returned to North Carolina when my lease expired in London.

-To save money while continuing my job search, I stayed with my parents for a couple of months.
+To save money while continuing my job hunt, I stayed with my parents for a couple of months.

-My family didn't have any startup connections, so I simply searched the big job boards – Monster, Indeed, etc. I looked for positions I thought were a good fit and sent out emails into that great darkness.
+My family didn't have any startup connections.
+I simply browsed the big job boards – Monster, Indeed, etc. As I came across positions I thought were a good fit, I sent out emails into that great darkness.

 One of the startups I cold contacted was Industry Dive, a DC-based B2B media company that was searching for a marketing intern.